-- To hold a highly productive and informative SIG meeting each year at the Pediatric Academic Societies meetings.
+The Pediatric Clinical Research Network SIG holds a highly productive and informative SIG meeting each year at the Pediatric Academic Societies (PAS) meeting.

 The pediatric clinical research networks (PCRN) SIG met in Baltimore at PAS on Sunday, April 28th, 2018 from 12:00 -3:00.
 Approximately 25 individuals representing a diverse group of pediatric clinical research networks and areas of interest attended the three-hour session.
 After introductions, the SIG conducted two new pediatric clinical research network consultations.